Inner horns for 2-quasi-categories: Teaser: lax Gray tensor product

 The Gray tensor product is an indispensable tool in 2-category theory, and it is desirable to have an analogous construction in the $(\infty,2)$-context.
 For instance, in their book on derived algebraic geometry \cite{Gaitsgory;Rozenblyum}, Gaitsgory and Rozenblyum listed and exploited various properties such a tensor product of $(\infty,2)$-categories should have (but they did not prove their construction indeed yields a tensor product with those properties).
 As we mentioned in the introduction, the content of this paper was originally developed as a tool for proving the following theorem.

 \begin{theorem} The 2-quasi-categorical Gray tensor product

-(defined below) is left Quillen. \end{theorem} This theorem corresponds to Proposition 3.2.6 in \cite[Chapter 10]{Gaitsgory;Rozenblyum}, which is an example of an unproven result in the book.
+(defined below) is left Quillen. \end{theorem} This theorem corresponds to Proposition 3.2.6 in \cite[Chapter 10]{Gaitsgory;Rozenblyum}, an unproven result in that book.
 More precisely, the proposition states that their Gray tensor product preserves $\infty$-categorical colimits in each variable.
 Our Gray tensor product preserves (1-categorical) colimits in each variable by construction, and \cref{Gray theorem} allows us to upgrade this preservation property to a homotopical version.

-By (the binary version of) \cref{left Quillen}, this theorem follows if we can prove that: \begin{itemize} \item [(i)] $f \hat \tensor g$ is a cofibration for any $f,g \in \I$; and \item [(ii)] $f \hat \tensor g$ is a trivial cofibration whenever one of $f$ and $g$ is in $\I$ and the other is in $\H_h \cup \H_v \cup \{e, [\id;e]\}$. \end{itemize} A general proof of these facts will be given in our future paper.
+By (the binary version of) \cref{left Quillen}, this theorem follows if we can prove that: \begin{itemize} \item [(i)] $f \hat \tensor g$ is a cofibration for any $f,g \in \I$; and \item [(ii)] $f \hat \tensor g$ is a trivial cofibration whenever one of $f$ and $g$ is in $\I$ and the other is in $\H_h \cup \H_v \cup \bigl\{e, [\id;e]\bigr\}$. \end{itemize} A general proof of these facts will be given in our future paper.
 In this section, we sketch the proof for a particular instance of (ii) in order to illustrate the role that the inner horns will play in that paper.

 \begin{remark} For \emph{complicial sets} (which model $(\infty,\infty)$-categories), a relatively simple definition of the Gray tensor product was given by Verity in \cite{Verity:I,Verity:II}, where he also proved the complicial counterpart of \cref{Gray theorem} (and much more).
-One drawback of the complicial sets is that there is only one obvious duality operation (namely the \emph{odd dual}, induced by the automorphism $(-)\op$ on $\Delta$) although one would expect to be able to reverse the $n$-cells for any $n \ge 1$.
+One drawback of complicial sets is that there is only one obvious duality operation, namely the \emph{odd dual} induced by the automorphism $(-)\op$ on $\Delta$, although one would expect to be able to reverse the $n$-cells for any $n \ge 1$.
 On the other hand, for 2-quasi-categories both the horizontal and vertical duals are easy to describe, but the Gray tensor product does not admit a concrete description. \end{remark}

 \begin{definition} We define the \emph{Gray tensor product} $\tensor : \hattheta \times \hattheta \to \hattheta$ of cellular sets by extending the functor

 cocontinuously in each variable. \end{definition}